andrew867/LuxPower-Advanced/README.md

 The amount of times people (and me included) that HA has failed or corrupted is a concern.
 PLEASE - if you are running HA on a PI don't install this first, go and install a backup solution (you can backup to Google Drive or many other products) and when your HA dies, it's easy to replace.
 YOU HAVE BEEN WARNED!
 Even on a VM it can corrupt / fail!
 I HIGHLY recommend this https://github.com/sabeechen/hassio-google-drive-backup

 # Upgrades
-This is an intresting thread.
+This is an interesting thread.
 Most people seem to set this up and then never change it.
-Personally, as people like Mark have spent a lot of time fixing the code and making it more streamlined and added more features, I would personally recomend doing it as often as you can.
+Personally, as people like Mark have spent a lot of time fixing the code, making it more streamlined and added more features, I would personally recommend doing it as often as you can.
-We never remove funionality (if something doesn't work, I have kept a very good history of copies of the intergration on here) so we can always roll back if required but remember this intergration was orginally for ME.
+We never remove functionality (if something doesn't work, I have kept a very good history of copies of the integration on here) so we can always roll back if required but remember this integration was originally for ME.
 If it's not absolutely 100% stable, I wouldn't run it!
-I have a dev box this is tested on for a few hours / days but after that it's running 24/7/365 on my production box!
+I have a dev box that is tested on for a few hours / days but after that it's running 24/7/365 on my production box!

 To upgrade the LuxPower integration, follow these steps:
 1. Backup the current "luxpower" folder in the custom integrations directory.